 Call quality is very good, and sound from the single speaker is fine.

 Don’t bother with the in-display fingerprint reader.
 It is terrible.
 Charging also seems slower compared to our other fast charging devices.

 Software is Android One, with no bloatware.
 Simple and speedy (except for the camera and Google Photos), but at the same time it feels a bit too simple and unfinished.
 The gestures are not very intuitive, and it is clearly a “Google first” device.
 The fact that you can not even remove the Google search bar from the home screen, feels like the controlled environment of an Apple device.
-We would recommend to install a different launcher on this device to compensate for this.
+We would recommend installing a different launcher on this device to compensate for this.
 We installed Nova, and that seems to run fine.

 We did not bother setting up most of our usual apps on this device, because we are solely going to use this as a kind of Android-camera.
 Just Dropbox for our images backup, and some photo-editing apps.
 So for a good idea about battery life you will need to look at other reviews.

 Nokia confused us a bit, making us think that there would be a special version of Adobe Lightroom for this device, but this is not true.
 You just get a message suggesting that you should download the normal version from the Google Play store.
 They do not even provide a link to do this.
 So you just have to download it yourself.
 There is no indication that Lightroom contains any special profile for this device like Nokia is saying, but we assume it is there, and you will still need a paying subscription with Adobe if you want to use all of the features, just like on any other mobile device.